samwouters/portfoliowebsite/README.md

 How do people use it?
 People use my portfolio page as a first impression of myself and my services and qualities.
 All my projects are visible and clients know who they might be dealing with.
+They can scroll through every element and focus on the parts that interests them.
 My website is a one page including a toggler menu and back-to-top button for quick navigation.

 What would a next version include?